secretmtgdev/Budget-Commander-Viewer/README.md

 - Query by multiple color selections, single shard, and non-overlapping builds
 - Query by price range
 - View returned by queries
+- Load more cards if more cards are available

 ## What needs cleaning up
 - Disabling logic for invalid shard and guild selections